Scientific Name

 Almost all species are surprisingly adaptable to cultivation, changing their growing season when grown in the northern hemisphere.

 These plants like ample light and grow best in full sun.
 Partial shade is tolerated but may discourage flowering.
 When grown in a glasshouse, ventilation is important.
-Ample water is required during the growing season, depending on the species and the size of the specimen.
+Abundant water is required during the growing season, depending on the species and specimen size.
 Allow the soil to dry out before adding more water.

 Learn more at How to Grow and Care for Pachypodium.